 In box 1, enter the total taxable, nontaxable, and exempt sales and services from your NYS business locations and from locations outside NYS delivered into the state.
 Exclude sales tax from this amount.
-Also, do not include sales from Form ST-101.10.
+Also, do not include

 Nontaxable sales

 In box 1a, include all sales not subject to tax, whether or not an exemption document was required from the purchaser.